hunter-teacher-cert/currdev_unit_plan-science-shop-classes/lessons/07_gis_software.md

 - Provide your email, and then click **Place Order**

 Students opened their email and download the zip file from USDA.
-Students are then instructed to go to the browser panel to drag the tif file combinationthe project area.
+Students are then instructed to go to the browser panel to drag the tif file to the project area.
 A new layer will be automatically created.
 Once students are finished or even if they run into obstacles, students are directed to watch a video that explains how to obatin GIS data from USDA and USGS: https://youtu.be/VlKkAYoNoRE (Title: Download Free Elevation Data (DEM) from the USGS National Map and NRCS Geospatial Data Gateway).